-Wherever one wants to go in the CVA, there are several ways to do so-or so it appears.
-One continually feels the need to explore this building and is for the most part invited to do so (the drawing and painting studios had to put up signs asking visitors to respect the classes in session, because they kept wandering in).
-There are wonderful nooks and crannies offering framed window views of the surrounding grassy area and downtown skyline to the east, of the museum's architecture to the west, of the expressway and neighborhood beyond to the south, and of the major street and residences beyond to the north, and even a surprise tiny balcony.
-Nonetheless, in order to exit, there are only some obvious choices. and one takes precedence: the main entryway.
+A process paper may seem exploratory, but reader and writer should both have a clear sense of its purpose.
+Eventually, all discussions in the paper are pertinent to the entire do so (the drawing and painting studios had to put up signs asking visitors to respect the classes in session, because they kept wandering in).
+There are wonderful nooks and crannies offering framed window views of the surrounding grassy area and downtown skyline to the east. of the museum's architecture to the west. of the expressway and neighborhood beyond to the south, and of the major street and residences beyond to the north, and even a surprise tiny balcony.
+Nonetheless. in order to exit, there are only some obvious choices. and one takes precedence: the main entryway.